the42/schoolcalc/README.md

   goinstall github.com/the42/sdivision

 Programs:
+  More to come.
+I plan a command line program and probalby sthg. new to test the "new" templating

 Usage
 -----

-All features provided by the package are covered by test cases.
+Bold statement: "All features provided by the package are covered by test cases."
+Not true as of August 23 2011

 License
 -------